lg2de/SimpleAccounting/README.md

 Contributions are welcome!

 Small changes can be made immediately via Pull Request.
 I will try to check and integrate it as soon as possible.
 Medium and large changes should be discussed first.
 Please open a new issue or participate in existing discussions.

 ## TODOs

-I am German and have no experience with English terms in the financial world.
+I am German and have no experience with English or French terms in the financial world.
 Therefore, I am pretty sure that some of the words I used are confusing for native speakers.
 Perhaps you would like to help with better naming?